 Putting up the trusses themselves is an incredibly dangerous job, and we just had a crane operator and a couple of very good friends out to help us lift them and nail them in place.
 Our trusses are 30 feet long with an 8/12 pitch, meaning that they were REALLY FREAKING BIG.

-We both still feel awful that it happened at all, because we weren’t doing our due diligence for safety.
+We both still feel awful that it happened at all because we weren’t doing our due diligence for safety.
 We were trying to get one more thing done before going to lunch, instead of taking a break and regrouping.
-He could have hit his head.
 He could have broken bones.
-He could have sustained brain injury, heavy trauma, or death because we weren’t careful enough.
+He could have sustained a brain injury, heavy trauma, or death (unlikely, but a risk nonetheless) because we weren’t careful enough.
 And for that, I feel extraordinarily bad.

 So what are some basic safety precautions?

-- If it is unavoidable to work at heights, we will use ladders and scaffolding on level surfaces away from drops.
+- Use ladders and scaffolding on level surfaces away from drops.

 - Make sure ladders and scaffolding are on secure footing and are safely assembled.